-Support the Training of Seminarians at a New Spiritual Community in Brazil
+Support the Training of Seminarians at a Spiritual Community in Brazil

-The Opus Mariae community was founded in Brazil in 1990 and now numbers around 3,350 members worldwide.
-Members come from all walks of life, including priests, deacons, consecrated religious, married couples and single people.
-Together they all form one big family.
+Brazil’s Opus Mariae Community was founded in 1990 and now has 3,350 members worldwide.
+They come from all walks of life, including priests, deacons, consecrated religious, married couples, and single people.

-A particularly attractive feature of its work is the growing number of priestly vocations it has produced.
-Currently there are 50 young men from the community training for the priesthood in the Archdiocese of Olinda and Recife.
-They include young men from Brazil and from the African countries of Togo, Benin and Mozambique.
+A particularly attractive feature of the community is its growing number of priestly vocations.
+There are currently 50 young men training for the priesthood in the Archdiocese of Olinda and Recife.
+They hail from Brazil, Togo, Benin, and Mozambique.

-We are sure they will remember you in their grateful prayers.
+Will you join us in supporting the future priests of Brazil?
+We are sure they will remember you in their prayers.